Writing Lisp in PHP

 A bug stays trapped in its subsystem - it can't corrupt the rest.

-🧠 PHP: subsystems call each other, mutate shared state.
-Here: one function in, one function out.
+🧠 PHP: subsystems mutate shared state.
+Here: one in, one out.
 Nothing else can touch it.

 Writing Lisp in PHP · Chemaclass